Patricia Mussa of Kambalame Village in Machinga District endures long walks in search

 of her family of seven.
 They leave home around 2am only to return around 4 pm with bulky bundles on their heads.
 “The walks keep lengthening as trees disappear quickly.
 We now spend seven hours

-picking enough firewood,”
+picking enough firewood,” she says.

 In the neighboring Zomba District, Cecelia Kamandani of Chilunga Village and her two daughters make similarly tiring trips to Zomba Mountain.